 The ideal Marine Corps Sword is the most continued serving weapon in any U.S.arsenal.
 The marine crop sword was the first ever sword entering into service.
 Prince Hamet, Viceroy of the Ottoman Empire, gifted this sword to Lt.
 Presley O’Bannon.
 The sword was a gift in appreciation, dignity and honor for the Marines operation during the First Barbary War, precisely, the elimination of coastal pirates during the Battle of Derne, and the Battle of Tripoli.
 When Lt.
 O’Bannon returned to Virginia, he was granted with the first Marine Corps Sword, which was formed after that given to him by Prince Hamet.
 By 1925, all Marine Corps officers wore this sword, in identification of the Marines first battle on non domestic soil.

 The sword presented by Prince Hamet to Lt.
 O’Bannon was a graceful example of the shamshir.
 This pattern of sword has been used by various nations throughout history, and to this day, serves as an emblem of the victories won.
 The sword is a strong and dominant sign and the Shamshir, or Mameluke sword, has been suitable to use in battle and to suit the tastes of its carrier in every step of military service.

 The latest Marine Swords come in two array, Officer’s, and Non Commissioned Officers.
 They are very much alike weapons in operations, but very dissimilar in philosophy of art.
-The Officers Sword having an ivory handle and the NCO sword which comprises of the full swept hand guard as well as a leather and wire covered handle.
+The marine sword replica having an ivory handle and the NCO sword which comprises of the full swept hand guard as well as a leather and wire covered handle.

-The marine sword is not only a weapon.
+The marine sword for sale is not only a weapon.
 It is a sign that encourages morale and shares the past and traditions of the marines